Aeroflot Flight 601

-Aeroflot Flight 601 was a scheduled Soviet domestic passenger flight from Arkhangelsk to Leshukonskoye, operated by Aeroflot.
-The Antonov An-24RV crashed on 24 December 1983 during approach to Leshukonskoye.
-Five out of forty-nine people on board survived the accident.
+Aeroflot Flight 601 was a scheduled Soviet domestic passenger flight from Arkhangelsk to Leshukonskoye in the Russian SSR, operated by Aeroflot.
+The Antonov An-24RV that was involved crashed on 24 December 1983 during approach to Leshukonskoye.
+Forty-four people were killed; five survived the accident.
 Pilot error was cited as the cause of the accident.

 Crew

-The aircraft's crew consisted of captain Nikolai Alimov, first officer Alexander Priydak, navigating officer Vladimir Marichev, flight engineer Fyodor Igumnov and an unknown flight attendant.
+The aircraft's crew consisted of captain Nikolai Alimov, first officer Alexander Priydak, navigating officer Vladimir Marichev, and flight engineer Fyodor Igumnov plus one flight attendant.